If you are planning to create a research database or a research tissue bank (‘biobank’) then the following information

 An overview of the REC process can be found in the Approvals and amendments section of this site.

 A research database is a structured collection of individual-level personal information, which is stored for potential research purposes beyond the life of a specific research project with defined endpoints.
 Research purposes in this context refers to analysis of data to answer research questions in multiple projects.

 HRA Approval is not required for the establishment of research databases.

 Organisations responsible for the management of research databases anywhere in the UK may apply on a voluntary basis for ethical review of their arrangements for collection, storage, use and distribution of data, including arrangements for release of non-identifiable data for analysis by external researchers.
-However, there is no general requirement for research databases to apply for ethical review under the Research Governance Framework for Health and Social Care or GAfREC.
+However, there is no general requirement for research databases to apply for ethical review under the UK Policy Framework for Health and Social Care Research.

 Where the activities of a research database would include accessing or otherwise processing the identifiable data of patients or services users in England and Wales outside the normal care team without consent, a favourable ethical opinion from a Research Ethics Committee (REC) approval is required by law, and an application to the Confidentiality Advisory Group under Section 251 of the NHS Act 2006 should be made to set aside the common law duty of confidentiality owed by care professionals to their patients or clients.

 Further information and guidance can be found in section 11 of the Standard Operating Procedures for Research Ethics Committees.